hsf-training/analysis-essentials/shell/07-find.md

 {% endchallenge %}

 {% keypoints "Key Points" %}
-- "`find` finds files with specific properties that match patterns."
+- `find` finds files with specific properties that match patterns.
-- "`grep` selects lines in files that match patterns."
+- `grep` selects lines in files that match patterns.
-- "`--help` is a flag supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs."
+- `--help` is a flag supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs.
-- "`man command` displays the manual page for a given command."
+- `man command` displays the manual page for a given command.
-- "`$(command)` inserts a command's output in place."
+- `$(command)` inserts a command's output in place.
 {% endkeypoints %}
 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [shell-novice](https://github.com/swcarpentry/shell-novice) © 2016–2017 Software Carpentry Foundation {% endright %}